Here we're going to list the references (Captain Ersatzes, Expies, Shout-Outs, "No Celebrities Were Harmed", etc.) of the Street Fighter series.

 - Colors 14 and 15 of her Battle Outfit 1 in V are based on Morrigan from Darkstalkers.
 Color 14 gives her green hair and adds a purple trim to her outfit, referencing Morrigan's default colors, while 15 gives her blonde hair and a pink trimmed outfit, which is Morrigan's second color scheme.

 Sgt.
 Ashida: Colors 14 and 15 have a kind of dark, stalkerish look...I want them both!

-Zangief's appearance is based on legendary WWF/WWE wrestler Boris Zhukov, as seen here.◊ Zangief's definitely a face, though.
+- Zangief's appearance is possible based on wrestler Boris Zhukov.

-He's also an expy of the Russian pro-wrestler gimmick, specifically WWF legend Ivan Koloff.◊ He wears a cape into the ring, has the bushy beard and is even associated with bears (Koloff's ring nickname was The Russian Bear).
+- He's also an expy of the Russian pro-wrestler gimmick, specifically WWE legend Ivan Koloff.
+He wears a cape into the ring, has the bushy beard and is even associated with bears (Koloff's ring nickname was The Russian Bear).

 "If you fight like that again, I'll bite you ear off!"

 - In Super Street Fighter IV, he has an alternate costume based on Apollo Creed.
 He wears a very similar outfit as his default in V.